We face two threats of high costs - private hospitalisation and dentistry.

 The amount of the penalty is based on the number of years you have not been a medical aid member – the greater the years - the higher the penalty

-It is a monthly penalty – for life and can be up to 75% per month!
+It is a monthly penalty – for life and can be as high as 75% per month!

 You pay an added amount (as part of your monthly premium) which is added to this fund.
 However, you cannot use the money as you wish.